ignu/trump-facts/README.md

 Maybe this is compounding it?
 But hopefully this can be used in project to make a compelling case.

+See an example at: [Donald Trump is... 🇺🇸🚀](http://donaldjtrumpis.com/)

 There are four different arrays of facts

 * fascist